At a Glance…

 How far can this little box take you?

-Now we have small and affordable amps that offer a decent quality of sound that is more than enough for beginners or those who need an amp to practice guitar at home.
-That type of functionality is partially why Fender Amp 15G Frontman is a great piece of equipment.
+Now we have small and affordable amps that offer a decent quality of sound that is more than enough for beginners or those who need a practice amp while playing guitar at home.
+That type of functionality is partially why the Fender Frontman 15G is a great piece of equipment that comes at a great value.

 Like we said earlier, this is a tiny amp.
 You are looking at a compact cabinet that sports a single 8 inch speaker, and is capable of delivering 15 Watts of power.
 The controls are rudimentary as you would expect them to be.
-This amp comes with two channels – Normal and Drive.
-Normal channel is your clean channel, and drive is a distortion/overdrive channel.
+Sporting skirted knobs and silver grille cloth, this amp comes with dual selectable channels – Normal and Drive.
+Normal channel is your clean channel, and drive is a distortion channel.

 Starting from left to right, we see Normal channel volume knob and a gain knob.
 Next in line is the channel select switch, followed by Drive volume and then a three band EQ.

-One interesting thing about Fender Amp 15G Frontman is the fact that you have RCA input besides your regular 1/4 inch TRS.
-This allows you to plug in a music streaming device of some kind,. and play along with your favorite tunes.
+One interesting thing about the Fender Frontman 15G is the fact that you have RCA/auxiliary input besides your regular 1/4 inch TRS.
+This allows you to plug in a music streaming device of some kind, and play along with your favorite tunes.
 Additionally, you can also plug in a drum machine or anything else that uses this type of connector.
+There is a headphone jack, but you will need a 3.5mm to 6.5mm converter.
+This is essential for practicing without getting unwanted attention from your neighbors.

 When you discuss performance of amps in this price range, your standards need to be lowered a bit.
-Fender Amp 15G Frontman gives you a nice combination of solid cleans and sufficiently saturated distortion.
+The Fender Frontman 15G gives you a nice combination of solid cleans and sufficiently saturated distortion.

 You can definitely hear its solid state nature in the sound, but that is not to much of an issue in most cases.
 Three band EQ that is found on the amp works well and allows you to shape the tone to a certain extent.

-Compared to an average guitar amp, Fender Amp 15G Frontman is a bit behind the curve when it comes to tone quality.
+Compared to an average guitar amp, the Fender Frontman 15G is a bit behind the curve when it comes to tone quality.
 On the other hand, when you look at it through the prism of price to performance ratio, this small amp is a bargain.
+It’s a great way to get classic fender tone at a great price.

 What we like